-The University of Michigan Psychological Clinic is conducting a research project exploring a support program for young adults at risk for suicide.
+The University of Michigan Psychological Clinic is currently recruiting for Young Adult Support Teams (YST) for those at high risk for suicide.

-Young adults (age 18-30) can nominate one to three people from their family, school, work, or community who they would like to become more informed in supporting their young adult’s mental health.
+Young adults (age 18-30) can nominate 1-3 people from their family, school, work, or community who they would like to become more informed in supporting them and their mental health.
 The nominated people are called Caring Supports.

-The Caring Supports attend an education session where a U-M Psychological Clinic therapist provides training tailored to their young adult’s concerns.
-This can include information about psychiatric disorders, treatment plans, strategies for communicating and supporting positive behaviors, identifying warning signs for suicidal or other risky behaviors, and resources to help the young adult as well as their support.
+Caring Supports attend an education session where U-M Psychological Clinic therapists will provide training tailored to the client’s concerns.
+This includes information about psychiatric disorders, treatment plans, strategies for communicating and supporting positive behaviors, and identifying warning signs for suicidal or other risky behaviors and resources to help the client.
 The Caring Supports will have access to weekly phone calls with U-M Psychological Clinic therapists to help problem-solve concerns as they arise.